RBK-D-IT/digital-development-playbook/docs/general-development-practices/api-standards-and-guidelines.md

 ## 3. Authentication and Security

 APIs must be secure and protect sensitive data.
-Use the appropriate authentication and authorization mechanisms for API access.
+Use the appropriate authentication and authorisation mechanisms for API access.

 **Guidelines**: